Field of Play (FOP)

 The FOP is defined as the area for the sporting competition plus the immediate and surrounding support areas at which a boundary separates from the other areas.

-FOP and walls design shall be sent to the IFSC prior to the competition (refer global timeline) for approval.
+FOP and walls design shall be sent to the IFSC by May 2019 for approval.

 The FOP for Sport Climbing includes the following but not only:

 - Climbing wall with holds as well as the floor covered by mattresses

 NOTE on Climbing holds: The list of the Climbing holds available shall be sent to the IFSC Chief Route Setter 3 months prior to the competition.
 The IFSC reserve itself the right to trigger the purchase of some additional holds shall this list is not sent on time or the Event Organiser do not give certainty regarding the required holds.